Freedom Movement Bibliography

 they are approved, recommended, or endorsed by Movement veterans or

 Available in Bookstores, through Libraries, or online.

-(Note that the recommended age ranges and grade levels shown here
+(Note that the recommended age ranges and grade levels shown here are

-reviewers, they are not based on any evaluation by this website.
+they are not based on any evaluation by this website.
 They are only a

 rough guideline because the reading level of individual children vary

 widely regardless of their age or grade.)

 - Putting the Movement Back into Civil Rights